There’s nothing quite like celebrating your birthday at activity bars with games, mostly because –

 Gravity London | Wandsworth

 Yes, Flight Club has augmented reality darts.
 Swingers has inventive crazy golf.
 But Gravity Wandsworth has them both in the same, huge room.
 And they have Immersive Gamebox.
 And augmented reality bowling.
 And indoor, multi-level go-karting.
-It’s basically one huge activity bar buffet, with everything you could want from a dozen nights out all in one package.
+It’s basically one huge buffet of activity bars, with everything you could want from a dozen nights out all in one package.

 Numbers?
 It’s gigantic, so pretty much limitless.
 But each roving, game-hunting group should be no more than 5-6 people.